JinhuiWangwisc/Jinhui_Botany_563/notebook-log.md

   MAX SCAFOLD COUNT=9000
 * Lee lab has found signatures of parallel selection acting on the paralogs of NKA gene family during independent invasion from saltwater to freshwater.
   The goal is to construct the evolutionary history and molecular evolution of this crucial ion transporter in Arthropoda.
+### Data
+* E. affinis: 5 paralogs in Red clade; 5 paralog in Gulf clade; 6 paralog in Purple clade (1 of red clade and 1 of gulf clade is short and this may due to bad assembly/pseudogene)
+* Arthropoda: 50 species across Chelicerata/Crustacea/Hexapoda/myriapoda; 129 paralogs and orthologues within Arthropoda

+## Paralogs identification & BlastP

+## Orthologs identification & Orthofinder
+### local blastp
+* previous I have used local blast to identify the paralogs and othologs based on similarity (>50) and e-value (0)
+* This is time consuming because need build every database for every species.
+### Orthofinder
+* Having compared with local blastp, this method is super fast and accurate to identify all paralogs and othologs (Diamond)
+* The command line is also easy

 ## Multiple sequence alignments (MSA) & T-coffee
 https://tcoffee.org/Projects/tcoffee/documentation/index.html#